Office of the Registrar

 Students meet with their advisors during designated weeks at the midpoint of each semester to plan their programs for the following semester.
 The courses each student selects must be approved by the advisor.

 Students may add or drop courses during the first week of classes.
 Changes during this week do not appear on the student’s permanent record.
-Students who have cleared all holds and wish to add or drop courses during this period shall do so at their arts school.
+Students who have cleared all holds and wish to add or drop courses during this period shall do so via the EZ Arts web portal.
 Beginning with the second week of classes, students must officially "withdraw" from a course.
 Unlike dropped courses, withdrawn courses remain on the student’s class schedule and will appear on the transcript with a letter grade of "W." Students are advised to withdraw from courses when successful completion appears impossible.
 Although "W" grades do not impact a student’s GPA, they do count in attempted hours.

-Students have through the seventh week of classes to withdraw from courses by using the Course Withdrawal form, available from the registrar.
+Students have through the seventh week of classes to withdraw from courses by using the Course Withdrawal form, available via the Office of the Registrar web site.
 Course withdrawal without processing the appropriate form will result in an automatic grade of “F” for the course.

 Students are expected to attend all their class meetings, rehearsals and performances, and to arrive on time, prepared to participate fully.
 Attendance regulations for each program and for individual courses within the program are communicated to students and kept on file in the appropriate school or dean’s office.
 Students who violate the attendance regulations will be referred to the appropriate dean or director, who will counsel or discipline the students.
 Students who miss class frequently must be prepared to receive a low or failing grade or be advised to withdraw from that course.